jay4linkh/Cryptography-and-Network-Security-Notes/README.md

 ## How to Use

-1. **Lecture Notes:** Detailed notes for each lecture are available in the `lectures` directory.
-Each note includes theoretical concepts, examples, diagrams, and references to help you understand the material thoroughly.
+1. **Lecture Notes:** Each note includes theoretical concepts, examples and references to help you understand the material thoroughly.

 ## Contribution